 The Modern Era of U.S. Passport

 The passport requirements that are now in place actually began in 1941.
-In 1952, it was made illegal to enter or leave the United States without some type of passport being issued – this was true even during periods where there wasn’t a war going on somewhere in the world.
-In the early 1980s, the United States was proudly the first country in the world to introduce passport documents that could be read by machines – paving the way for the highly sophisticated, technological solutions that we now know today.
+In 1952, it was made illegal to enter or leave the United States without some passport being issued – this was true even during periods when there wasn’t a war going on somewhere in the world.
+In the early 1980s, the United States was proudly the first country in the world to introduce passport documents that machines could read – paving the way for the highly sophisticated technological solutions we know today.

 Expedited Passport Services